 *Putting paint thinners and other solvents down the household drains.
 These products are toxic and can damage the soil of the system.

 Prevention is the best way to maintain and lengthen the life span of the septic system.
 To reduce the risk of damage or blockage in the septic tank, here are a few tips to consider:

 *Use less water than normal to prevent the problems associated with excess water in the tank.
 Talk to a plumber about suggestions for water reducing devices.

 *Never ever dispose of non-biodegradable items, which include items such as dirt, feminine products, grease, paper towels and kitty litter.

 *Use liquid soaps and gel soaps which do not contain phosphates.

 *Have the septic system pumped at least every two years.
 It is typically recommended a septic tank be pumped every one to three years, depending on the amount of use.
 For example, the more people who live in your home, the more frequently the tank should be pumped.

 If you notice an unusual odor or are having problems with clogged drains, it is essential you contact a company for emergency septic service.
 If you delay in having the septic tank pumped and inspected, there is a great risk of the septic tank backing up into your home and/or yard.
 If you recently moved into a home and are uncertain as when the septic tank was last pumped, it is recommended you have it inspected to reduce the risk of future problems.
-If you’re searching for emergency septic service in the Suffolk County area, look no further than the professionals found at Full Cesspool Plumbing Service.
+If you’re searching for emergency septic service in the Suffolk County area, look no further than the professionals found at Business Name.